digitalearthafrica/ndvi-anomalies/README.md

 ## Background

-Standardised NDVI Anomalies provide a measure of the vegetation health relative to long term average conditions by measuring the departure, in units of standard devaiations, away from the long-term average.
+Standardised NDVI Anomalies provide a measure of vegetation health relative to long term average conditions by measuring the departure, in units of standard devaiations, away from the long-term average.
 These indices can be used to monitor areas where vegetation may be stressed, and as a proxy to detect potential drought.
 Negative values represent a reduction from normal NDVI, while positive values represent an increase from normal.

 ## Description